Tapadoo/TCSlackNotifierPlugin/README.markdown

 I'm still using **TeamCity 7.1** so I haven't even checked to see if its ok on newer versions.
 It's probably grand.

 ###Issues

+Some of these issues are being addressed in the 'develop' branch, where the plugin is being changed to use different apis to hook into builds and to manage server and project level configuration.

 * all notifications go to the one channel.
 Could setup multiple users with different settings, or maybe add a channel as a build setting or env var or something and read that from plugin.
 Then that would allow changing from default on a per team city configration basis.
 * It's configured as a user notification on TC , but posts to all on Stack.
 Dont think you can do 'server' notifications.
 Side effect of this is only one user should configure the plugin on the teamcity side.
 If multiple people configure it, you may get mutliple slack posts, unless they are going to different channels.